WOMEN'S FOOTBALL SUSTAINABLE SQUAD

 'Jugamos limpio', our contribution to sustainability and sport

 We present Jugamos limpio (We play fair and clean), a series with content on sustainability and sport filled with the energy needed to bring about a better world.
 SEE THE VOICE OVER OF THE TRAILER (Spanish version) [PDF]

 IBERDROLA, SUPPORTING THE SPANISH WOMEN'S FOOTBALL SQUAD

 In line with its commitment to equal opportunities and empowering women, the company supports 16 Spanish federations, including the Royal Spanish Football Federation, which it has been working with since 2016.
-Iberdrola sponsors the Women's National Squad and the First Division of Women's Football, which became known as Liga Iberdrola in 2016.
-It is also the main sponsor of the Under-19 and Under-17 national teams and the Copa de S. M. La Reina.
+Iberdrola sponsors the Women's National Squad and the First Division of Women's Football, which became known as Liga Iberdrola in 2016 and currently Primera Iberdrola.
+It is also the main sponsor of the Under-19 and Under-17 national teams and the Copa de S. M. la Reina.